IsaacYu15/HackTheNorth_2024_Project/README.md

 ## LAUNCHING THE PROJECT
 [using react & chrome extension + also how to launch :D](https://www.linkedin.com/pulse/how-create-chrome-extension-using-reactjs-sonu-kumar-cdqrc/)

+# TLDR
+set up:
+- npm run build
+- drag into load unpacked
+- pin it in your browsertest in browser.

+check changes:
-- npm run build, drag into load unpacked, test in browser.
-After that, just npm run build and reload the extension to see changes
+- npm run build and reload the extension
 - npm run start to test the extension it as a website